-Print your 'Preference Receipt' page by pressing the "Print Receipt" button.
+Print your 'Preference Receipt' page by pressing the 'Print Receipt' button.
 Continue by pressing the 'Finish' button, which will return you to the home page.
 Exit by pressing the 'Log Out' button.
-You and your parent/guardian sign the printed receipt and return it to Pastoral Care Group Leader by Monday 21 August 2023.
+You and your parent/guardian sign the printed receipt and return it to Pastoral Care Group Leader by Monday 19 August 2024.

-Online Student Options Opens: 17 August Closes: 20 August

-STUDENT'S PREFERENCE RECEIPT EXAMPLE
+Student's preference receipt example

-Student Preference Receipt
+Student Prefe erence Receipt

-Receipt No: TSS8 -1-1-160
+Receipt No: TSS8-1-1-160 19/08/2022 9:16:17 AM

-EXAMPLE

-Date: 19/08/2022: 9:16:17 AM
+Date: 19/08/2022 9:16:17 AM

 Student: John Smith

-Preference List - Example
+Preference Lis st - Example

-Preference1: Year 11 RE - The Power of Community
+Preference 1: Year 11 RE - The Power of Community

 Preference 2: Psychology 3

 Preference 3: English Foundations 2

 Preference 4: History 2

 Preference 5: Cert II in Construction

 Preference 6: Contemporary Music and Songwriting 2

-Student Signature:
+Student Signa ature:

-Parent/Guardian Signature:
+Parent/Guard dian Signature:

-Print off this page and submit to Pastoral Care Group Leader by Monday, 21 August 2023.
+Print off this p page and submit to Pastoral Care Group Leader by Monday, 19 August 2024.

-THE TASMANIAN CERTIFICATE OF EDUCATION (TCE)
+The Tasmanian Certificate Of Education

-Beginning in 2020, all young people must participate in education or training until they complete Year 12, attain a Certificate III, or they turn 18 years of age, whichever occurs first (Education Act 2016).
+All young people must participate in education or training until they complete Year 12, attain a Certificate III, or they turn 18 years of age, whichever occurs first (Education Act 2016).